Mark Zborowski: Death of Trotsky

 Etienne now became the leader of the beheaded Trotskyist organization in Paris and continued to edit the Bulletin of the Opposition, along with Lilia Estrin Dallin (codename NEIGHBOR).
 He used his skills to play upon the vanities of the remaining Trotskyists and create internal divisions within the faction, especially isolating Victor Serge.
 In 1939, the defector Alexander Orlov sent Trotsky an unsigned letter warning him that an NKVD agent named "Mark", fitting the description of Zborowski, had infiltrated the Paris organization.
 Much to her later regret, Dallin convinced Trotsky that the letter was NKVD disinformation meant to create fear within the Trotskyist faction.
 Meanwhile, Etienne played a small but significant role in the plot to assassinate Trotsky.
 At the founding conference of the Fourth International in Paris in September 1938, Etienne introduced his friend Sylvia Ageloff, an American Trotskyist and interpreter, and probably the Soviet agent, to Ramón Mercader, the future assassin of Trotsky.
-Sylvia explained that the passionate Mercader seduced the unattractive twenty-eight-year-old woman.
+Sylvia later said that the passionate Mercader seduced her, an unattractive twenty-eight-year-old.
 She followed him to Mexico and infiltrated him into Trotsky's household.
 Mercader murdered Trotsky by striking him in the skull with an ice-axe on 20 August 1940.